Gardimy/Microverse_project1/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> This boilerplate focuses only on `linters` and `.gitignore`.
+> This project focuses only on `linters` and `.gitignore`.
 No JS or Server are included in this repo.
 <details>
   <summary>Client</summary>
   <ul>